Blizzard/d3-api-docs/README.md

 ```

-The data associated with an item object varies between items, but in most cases you can retreive the name, icon, display color, required level, item level, bonus affixes, attributes and salvage information.
+The data associated with an item object varies between items, but in most cases you can retrieve the name, icon, display color, required level, item level, bonus affixes, attributes and salvage information.

 ### Item Information Example